“There is no such thing as a Docker container!”

 user.
 Let’s confirm that the process has a user

-namespace distinct from the default.
+namespace distinct from the host:

 On the host: